1

 Purchase date, warranty end, encryption status, and last patch window should be in your asset register.
 If spreadsheets argue with reality, centralise inventory as part of refresh planning.

-We maintain device inventories for managed clients, forecast end-of-life quarters, and coordinate imaging so swaps do not chew up staff weekends.
+We maintain device inventories for managed clients, forecast end-of-life quarters, and coordinate imaging so swaps happen during business hours.
 Ask for a quote including lifecycle review.

 Get a Quote